Snowflake-Labs/sfquickstarts/site/sfguides/src/gain_insights_from_unstructured_data/gain_insights_from_unstructured_data.md

   ```
 <!-- ------------------------ -->

-## Categorise unstructured review text data
+## Categories unstructured review text data
 Duration: 5

 ### Overview
-In this section, you will make use of **Snowflake Cortex - ClassifyText** to categorise reviews to understand:
+In this section, you will make use of **Snowflake Cortex LLM - ClassifyText** to categories reviews to understand:
-  * How good their overall experience was
   * How likely their customers are to recommend Tasty Bytes food trucks to someone they know

 ### Get intention to recommend based on review with Cortex ClassifyText

-* You can understand if a customer would recommend the food truck based on their review using **Snowflake Cortex - ClassifyText**.
+* You can understand if a customer would recommend the food truck based on their review using **Snowflake Cortex LLM- ClassifyText**.

   ```python
   # Prompt to understand whether a customer would recommend food truck based on their review